Blue collar meaning: Job types, challenges, and workforce engagement tips

 • Require physical work: Many blue collar workers engage in tasks that demand physical endurance, such as lifting, assembling, repairing, or constructing.
 Unlike office work, these roles involve being on-site, often in challenging environments.

-• Skilled and unskilled labor: Some jobs demand specialized skills and technical training, such as skilled trades like welding, plumbing, and HVAC repair.
+• Skilled and unskilled labor: Some jobs demand specialized skills and technical training before having work scheduled with the company's dispatch software, such as skilled trades like welding, plumbing, and HVAC repair.
 Others may rely on unskilled labor, where training happens on the job, as seen in certain factory jobs or general maintenance roles.

 • Diverse work environments: Blue collar work isn't limited to a single setting.
 Workers may be found in factories, construction sites, transportation hubs, or repair shops.
 These environments contrast with office settings, where white collar professionals primarily work at desks.